mipmip/motion-treeview-coredata/README.md

 ## Features
 * Native Xcode Coredata Modelling
 * Native Interface Builder
-* Not yet: drag and drop
+* Drag and drop
+* TODO: delete subFolders
+* TODO: finish tutorial
+* TODO: save on exit
+* FIXME: detect foldername changed, so it can be saved

 ## Notes
 To make this example work I had to rename the entity `group` to folder and the attribute `name` to `folderName`.
 I earlier encountered problems when I had an attribute called `description`.